Mostafa-Abbasi/HyperTAG/docs/HyperTAG_bot_setup.md

-help - Learn How to Use the Bot ℹ️ tokens - Check Your Token Usage 📊 channels - See Connected Channel(s) 🔗 summary - Toggle Summary (Default: Off) 📝 faq - Explore Frequently Asked Questions ❓ commands - View All Available Commands 🛠 languages - List of All Supported Languages 🌐
+help - Learn How to Use the Bot ℹ️ tokens - Check Your Token Usage 📊 channels - See Connected Channel(s) 🔗 summary - Toggle The Summary Feature 📝 faq - Explore Frequently Asked Questions ❓ commands - View All Available Commands 🛠 languages - List of All Supported Languages 🌐